JMArjo/Project_ML_Juanel_UberETAPrediction/README.md

 ## Features

-The model considers the following features for predicting delivery time:
+The model consumes the following features for predicting delivery time:

 - Distance between restaurant and delivery location
-- Historical delivery time
-- Extraneous factors: Weather conditions, road traffic density, city, and city type
+- Extraneous factors: Weather conditions, road traffic density and city type
 - Transportation: Vehicle condition, type of vehicle,
-- Time-based features: Time of the day, day of the week, festival day
+- Time-based features: Wheter if its Festival day or not
 - Other factors: Delivery partner workload, age, and delivery person’s rating
+- Historical delivery time

 ## Model

 The model is built using a Random Forest Regressor.
 The data is preprocessed using a pipeline that includes scaling numeric features and one-hot encoding discrete features.

-The model is trained and evaluated using the Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared metrics.
+The model after trained is evaluated using the Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared metrics.

 ## Future Ideas

-- Use more advanced models
+- Train using other more advanced models
 - Test with other models and identify which offers better precission
 - Refactor to modularize and add some tests to improve QA
 - Introduce some hyperparameter tuning.